6.9" Green Jasper Replaced Petrified Wood Stand-up - Oregon

 This is a unique stand-up made from jasper replaced petrified wood from Hampton Butte, Oregon.
 The jasper replacement leaves a beautiful coloration with hues of greens and blues, but unfortunately destroys the detail that would allow for the type of tree to be identified.

-Jasper is a term that can be applied to an opaque variety of chalcedony (light does not pass through it).
-The opaqueness is due to a higher concentration of impurities mixed with silica/quartz.
+Jasper is a term that can be applied to an opaque variety of chalcedony.
+The opaqueness is due to a higher concentration of impurities mixed with silica/quartz compared to other varieties of silica, such as quartz or agates.
 Like agate it may form in a wide variety of colors, and is often multi-colored.
-In most cases, jasper will occur when silica-rich fluids permeate throughout a soft sediment or volcanic debris deposit.
+In most cases, jasper forms when silica-rich fluids permeate throughout a soft sediment or volcanic debris deposit.
 The fluids then crystallize around the particles/impurities, resulting in a cementation process.
-Most often, the impurities present determine the coloration of the deposit following solidification, however other factors can play a role in the color of what is now considered a jasper.
+Most often, the impurities present determine the coloration of the deposit following solidification, but other factors can play a role in the color of what is now considered a jasper.

 SPECIES